Johnny Otis: Other work

 In the 1960s, Otis entered journalism and politics.
 He lost an election for a seat in the California State Assembly.
 He then became deputy chief of staff to state Assemblyman, later, Democratic Congressman, Mervyn M. Dymally.

 Otis also founded and preached in the New Landmark Community Gospel Church, which held Sunday services in Santa Rosa, California.
 Landmark's worship services centered on Otis's preaching and the traditional-style performances of a vocal group and choir backed by his rhythm section and an organist.
 The church closed in mid-1998.

 The Johnny Otis Show, relocated from KPFK to sister station KPFA in Berkeley, California, where it aired on Saturday mornings.
 After his market in Sebastopol opened in 1994, Otis broadcast from there, with his band playing live on the air, later broadcasting from the Powerhouse Brewing Co.
 After Otis' retirement in late 2004, his grandson Lucky hosted the show at KPFA for two years, until its final airing in late 2006, when Otis and his wife moved back to Los Angeles.

+In 1980, Frank Zappa stated in a Trouser Press interview that he adopted his trademark mustache and soul patch because "it looked good on bluesman Johnny Otis, so I grew it."

 He taught Music 15-B: Jazz, Blues and Popular Music in American Culture, a 3-unit Peralta Community College District class.